Management and German Studies BA Hons - 2020 Entry

 Required Subjects A level German, or if this is to be studied from beginners’ level, AS grade B or A level grade B in another foreign language, or GCSE grade A in a foreign language.
-Native Spanish speakers will not be accepted onto this scheme.
+Native German speakers will not be accepted onto this scheme.

-GCSE Mathematics grade B, English Language grade B
+GCSE Mathematics grade B or 5, English Language grade B or 5

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.